IndiaFilingsIndiaFilings

 Trademark Hearing Adjournment

 The concerned director may postpone a trademark hearing to allow for an appearance, or it may be stopped or postponed unilaterally by filing a TM-M application at least three days prior to the hearing period.
-If an applicant fails to appear for a trademark hearing, the concerned administrator may postpone it up to three times before rejecting their application.
+If an applicant fails to appear for a scheduled trademark opposition hearing often referred to as being 'ready for show cause hearing', the concerned administrator may postpone it up to three times before rejecting their application.

 Power of Attorney